txtatech/asci-qr-code-loader/README.md

 **Note 1:** This is very simillar to the [static](https://github.com/txtatech/static) project.

 **Note 2:** [Extra ASCII QR-Codes](https://github.com/txtatech/ascii-qr-code-loader/tree/main/Extra-ASCII-QR-Codes)
-These QR-Codes contain the same of those found in the [static](https://github.com/txtatech/static) project but are in ASCII form.
+These QR-Codes contain the same code as those found in the [static](https://github.com/txtatech/static) project but are in ASCII form.
 In theory they should accomodate loading the page (and its content) into the browser's memory, the cache, the DOM and as a binary string.

 # ASCII Art Test (index.html)